telerik/kendo-vue/docs/getting-started/javascript-options-api.md

 Now that you've installed all required packages, you are ready to add the Kendo UI for Vue Data Grid to the application:

 1. In the `<script>` block of the `src/App.vue` file, import the Grid and its data.
-In addition, the `process` function from the [Data Query](https://www.telerik.com/kendo-vue-ui/components/dataquery/) package will allow you to use data operations like sorting, paging, and filtering.
+In addition, the `process` function from the [Data Query](https://www.telerik.com/kendo-vue-ui/components/dataquery/) package will allow you to apply data operations like sorting, paging, and filtering.

     ```js
       import products from './appdata/products.json';